adrian-1990/CI-Python-project-3/README.md

 ### PEP8

 I ran my code through PEP8 to check for errors in my code.
+The main errors appearing was trailing whitespace and exceeding line length, this was mainly caused by the headers in my game.
+I installed [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) to be able to rewrite my headers into a single line of code and this solved the majority of errors appearing.
 On my run.py I was able to fix al errors appearing and now passes with no issues.
 For board.py there are line length errors appearing, this is for code and I do not know how to rewrite the code to reduce line length so unfortinitly the errors are still appearing.

 **run.py**